kiwicom/catboost-cxx/README.md

 This library allows to apply Yandex Catboost models without adding huge applier library dependency.
 Models should be saved in JSON format.

-The main purpose of the libray is to have possibility to apply models with reasonable performance and so we are using SSE4.1 for acceleration of the code.
+The main purpose of the library is to have possibility to apply models with reasonable performance and so we are using SSE4.1 for acceleration of the code.
 For platforms without SSE instructions library has plain C++ implementation.